nliddar/Museum-Hide-And-Seek/README.md

 - **Notifications** to keep players informed about new clues, guesses, and game updates.

 ### **Educational Value**
-- **Hiders:** Learn about museum exhibits while selecting and hiding.
+- **Hiders:** Gain knowledge about museum exhibits while researching and creating clues for the game.
-- **Seekers:** Explore the museum physically, using the provided clues to discover exhibits.
+- **Seekers:** Physically explore the museum, learning about exhibits to connect them with the given clues.
 - Both roles gain insights into museum collections while engaging in a collaborative game.

 ---